 Becoming a storyshower means little if you don’t have the business framework to get your message out there.

 With Speakers Institute, Vicki learned how to commercialise her message.
 She discovered that taking keynote speaking engagements would help her to reach a wider audience.
 Vicki created a brand around her story.
 She used the power of her uniqueness to connect and she took advantage of commercial platforms to spread her message.

 Then, she focused on packaging her story.

 Live speaking isn’t the only way to show people your story.
-You can look at the success of TED Talks to prove that.
 Sure, the speakers all engage with a live audience during the initial engagement.
 But that speech then gets posted online and viewed by millions of people from all around the world.